Equivalence between duality and gradient flow solutions for one-dimensional aggregation equations: The linear case

 Then, from \eqref{eq:Wrho+} and \eqref{eq:Wrho-}, we have

 From the expression of $W'$ above, we deduce that $x'_i(t)=\sum_{j\neq i} m_j W'(x_i-x_j)$ and we recover the dynamical system \eqref{EDOxi} of the previous Section. \end{remark}

 \begin{remark} The dynamical system \eqref{dynagg} defines actually the macroscopic velocity.
-Indeed, if we formally take the limit $n\to+\infty$ of the right hand side of \eqref{xibis}, this latter term converges towards the velocity $\achapo_u$ defined by the chain rule \eqref{aVolpert} \end{remark}
+Indeed, if we formally take the limit $n\to+\infty$ of the right-hand side of \eqref{xibis}, this latter term converges towards the velocity $\achapo_u$ defined by the chain rule \eqref{aVolpert} \end{remark}